lighthurst/minimalReactStarter/README.md

 ```
 > If you do not have nodemon globally installed, `npm i -g nodemon`
 ## 3. Folder structure
-Configure your folder structure like this.
+Configure your folder structure like this:
 ```
 .
 ├── client